 You can see traces of Zermatt’s heritage in cobbled streets, original architecture and horse drawn sleighs, giving you the authentic Swiss mountain experience.
 The variety of stylish shops, bars and restaurants will leave you with no shortage of ways to spend your time off the slopes.

-Zermatt Luxury Chalets
+Zermatt Luxury Chalet

 Zermatt is iconic for having some of the finest chalets that the alps have to offer.
-Whether you are dreaming of extravagant experiences or cosy nights by the fireplace, we have a wonderful selection of chalets to spark your imagination.
+Whether you are dreaming of extravagant experiences or cosy nights by the fireplace, we have a wonderful selection of Zermatt luxury chalets to spark your imagination.
 Our broad range of beautiful properties offer immaculate interiors, 5* amenities and unapparelled views.

 Chalet Zermatt Peak